medhayappes/enterprise-docs-mkdocs/docs/organizations_create_edit.md

     ![](../images/dashboard/organization/organization_create_03.png)

     If the Organization created successfully.
-The user can see the Success Message Popup\...!!
+The user can see the Success Message Popup...!!

-4. And you can find the newly added organization under the \"Owned Organization\" tab along with view statistics like number of People, Teams and API associated with the Organization.
+4. And you can find the newly added organization under the "Owned Organization" tab along with view statistics like number of People, Teams and API associated with the Organization.

     ![](../images/dashboard/organization/organization_create_04.png)